Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Semimonotone operators

 \begin{definition}[effective domain of parallel sum] The set

 is the effective domain of the parallel sum between two symmetric (possibly indefinite) matrices.
-Let \(A = \alpha \I_n\) and \(\B = \beta \I_n\) where $\alpha, \beta \in \R$.
-Then, $(A,B) \in \parsumset$ reduces to \ifsiam $ (\alpha,\beta) \in \parsumset = \set{(\alpha, \beta)}[\alpha+\beta > 0 \text{ or } \alpha = \beta = 0]. $ \else
+Let \(X = \alpha \I_n\) and \(Y = \beta \I_n\) where $\alpha, \beta \in \R$.
+Then, $(X,Y) \in \parsumset$ reduces to \ifjota $ (\alpha,\beta) \in \parsumset = \set{(\alpha, \beta)}[\alpha+\beta > 0 \text{ or } \alpha = \beta = 0]. $ \else

-\fi \end{definition} In the upcoming two propositions, it is shown that the sum and parallel sum of two semimonotone operators are also semimonotone operators, if the involved semimonotonicity matrices belong to the effective domain of the parallel sum.
-The first result generalizes \cite[Prop.
+\fi \end{definition} In the upcoming proposition, it is shown that the sum and parallel sum of two semimonotone operators are also semimonotone operators, if the involved semimonotonicity matrices belong to the effective domain of the parallel sum.
+This result generalizes \cite[Prop.
 4.7]{evens2023convergence} for the sum of two $(\mon,\com)$-semimonotone operators.